 No matter what your needs are, deciding on an ironing board can be tough.
 The market is flooded with different options in a variety of sizes and shapes, and it can be difficult to narrow down your choices.

 If you’re trying to decide which ironing board is right for you, you’ve come to the right place!
 At BestReviews, we consult experts, test products, and wade through consumer reviews so you don’t have to.
 We provide the honest, unbiased reviews you need to make an informed decision.

-Above, you’ll find a matrix that features our five favorite ironing boards available today.
+Above, you’ll find a product list that features our five favorite ironing boards available today.
 Below, you’ll find a shopping guide that explores ironing board features in more detail.
 Be sure to keep in mind your available storage space, ironing habits, and future needs as you check out our suggestions.

 There are three types of ironing boards from which to choose: full-size ironing boards, tabletop ironing boards, and built-in ironing boards.
 The first two are portable while the third must be installed in your home.

 Full-size ironing boards are the most popular choice and offer the most options.
 This type of ironing board can range in size from 15 x 54 inches to 19 x 63 inches, though some professional-grade ironing boards are even larger.
 Some full-size ironing boards have a lightweight frame for easy portability while others have a heavy frame that makes them more stable.